rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 > The type-checker becomes our programming assistant.

-That's the basics of Type-Driven Development, or rather the part of the whole story that we are concerned in this post.
+That's the basics of Type-Driven Development (or Design?), or rather the part of the whole story that we are concerned in this post.

 Let's see how we may apply the idea to develop our own version `filter`, which we will initially call `magic`.